chrdn/data-science-S2025/challenges/c13-final-assignment.md

 various factors that may cause an individual islander to smoke more than others.

+Islanders have a tendency to become a smoker, then quit smoking after a certain period of time.
+In this study, I will refer to this as a “smoking cycle”.
+“Light smokers” can either 1) become a “nonsmoker” or
+2) become a “moderate smoker.”
+A “moderate smoker” can either 1) drop down to “light smoker” or 2) become a “heavy smoker.”
+A “heavy smoker” will become a “moderate smoker” after a certain period of time.
+These classifications are given in the individual Islander history.
+I will refer to these classifications as Smoker level.

 There may be some uncertainty because of the process of collecting data from the Islands by hand.
 The Islands has a total virtual population of ~40,000.
 I have sampled 270 points, or ~0.675% of the total population.